ivangfr/springboot-vault-examples/spring-cloud-vault-approle-mysql/README.md

       http://localhost:8200/v1/sys/leases/lookup | jq .
     ```

-    The response will be something like
+    The response will be something like:
     ```
     {
       "request_id": "51c08c58-4151-50e7-a757-f9e7f23addb5",